The Crucifixion

 Mary mother of Jesus

-The onlookers include three standing women.
-Mary, the grieving mother of Jesus gazes towards her son.
+Mary, the grieving mother of Jesus gazes upwards towards her son.
 She wears a delicately patterned blue dress and her head is framed with a red halo.
 A second woman in a white veil provides comfort.
 A third supports the second and holds a piece of brown cloth.

 Mary Magdalene

-The most striking image in the lower section of the window is the mourning figure of Mary Magdalene kneeling at the foot of the cross, dressed in a peach-coloured robe.
-She kneels beneath the feet of Jesus at the base of the cross, cupping her head in her hands in a gesture of deep sorrow.
+Mary Magdalene is kneeling at the foot of the cross, dressed in a peach-coloured robe and cupping her head in her hands in a gesture of deep sorrow.

 Apostle John